5.

 Neural networks

 Neural networks are the basis for most GenAI models.
-There are several different types that you will encounter when considering GenAI:
+There are several different types that you'll encounter when considering and implementing GenAI.

 Large language models (LLMs)